ArthurgLeonida/ECG-Anomaly-Classifier/README.md

 - **Single Misclassification**: Attributed to `ica_ic3_energy` feature edge case
 - **Dataset Balance**: Normal samples (75%) outnumber AFib (25%) - reflects real-world prevalence
 - **Small Dataset**: Five records per class, the sample size is still considered small for training a machine learning model that can generalize well.
 While each record is long and provides many windows, they still only represent a small number of individuals.
+- **Small Window Size**: 30 seconds is considered short for some features that are created by PCA and ICA (Increasing it will increase the runtime).

 ## 📝 Key Features